Back to blog

 Nielsen data tells us that “92% of people will trust a recommendation from a peer, and 70% of people will trust a recommendation from someone they don’t even know.”
 Take full advantage of these benefits by sharing them early on with new prospects.

-If you don't have this evidence or social proof yet, earning it is probably high on your list of priorities.
-But if you're like most freelancers, you spend more time than you'd like to on routine business tasks instead.
-If that's the case, consider using an all-in-one freelancing platform like Bonsai – you can even sign up for your free trial right now.
+If you don't have this evidence or social proof yet, earning it is likely a high priority.
+However, if you spend more time than you'd like on routine business tasks, consider using an all-in-one freelancing platform like Bonsai.
+You can sign up for your free trial right now.

 Don’t ask prospects to visit your website … and view your freelance portfolio … and book an exploratory call with you.